- Unlimited access to online content

 - ACCA affiliate status

-Only registration to Diploma in IFRS is provided.
+Only registration to Diploma in IFR is provided.
 The Diploma in International Financial Reporting (DipIFR) is assessed by a single three-hour, 15 minute written exam.
 You will need to achieve a 50 per cent mark or above to complete the paper.
 The exam is held twice a year - in June and December at ACCA's exam centres.